tobidae/bits-mobile/README.md

 versions of the phone app for Android, iOS and Windows.
 To run this web environment, run `ionic serve --lab` and navigate to `https://localhost:8100/ionic-lab`

+### Livereload on device
+You can also live test your changes to a mobile device.
+Simply link it to your computer using adb for Android or xcode for iOS.
+Checkout the `adb_connect_device.sh` script in [helper scripts](https://github.com/tobidae/devscripts) for how to connect a device wirelessly.

 ## Build for platforms
 Building for Android or iOS platforms is super easy.
 First add the android and ios platform to the project like so: `ionic cordova platfrom add android`